teratron/magic-vibe/.magic-vibe/ai/hooks/slack-notify-on-fail.md

 ---

 # Slack Notification on Task Failure

-This hook sends a notification to a specified Slack channel when a task's status is changed to `failed`.

 It requires a `SLACK_WEBHOOK_URL` environment variable to be set with the incoming webhook URL for your Slack workspace.